metadata toggle

 Amounts to be administered and administration route

 Intramuscular use.
-Shake well (for 20 seconds) before use.
+Shake well before for a minimum of 20 seconds.

 The recommended dose is 45 mg of toltrazuril and 200 mg of iron per piglet, that is, 1.5 ml of Forceris suspension per piglet, to be administered once, in a single intramuscular injection behind the ear, between 24 and 96 hours after birth.